francescodc87/ipaPy2/README.md

 - **post Gibbs:** posterior probabilities obtained from the Gibbs sampler.
 - **chi-square pval:** In order to see if the posterior probabilities obtained are statistically different from the priors, a chi-square test is used.
 The obtained p-value is reported in this coloumn.

-If the all_out=True, the function also returns the full list of assignments computed.
-If provided as an input the the Gibbs sampler it allows to restart it from where you finished.
+If all_out=True, the function also returns the full list of assignments computed.
+If provided as an input to the Gibbs sampler, it allows to restart it from where you finished.

 ```python